Skip to content

 Why students keep PDFs at the center of their workflow

-A proper mobile PDF editor lets students treat readings the way they would in a textbook — highlights, margin notes, and bookmarks — but with the searchability and shareability of a digital file.
-Combined with a stylus on a tablet, it can replace most physical note-taking.
+A proper mobile PDF editor lets students treat readings the way they would treat a textbook — highlights, margin notes, bookmarks — but with searchability and shareability.
+The same annotated readings open on every device, so the work you did on the bus is there when you sit down in the library.

 Built for study sessions